 The Bank reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
-Management assessed that the deferred tax assets recognized as of December 31, 2020 and 2019 will be fully utilized in the coming years.
+Management assessed that the deferred tax assets recognized as of December 31, 2021 and 2020 will be fully utilized in the subsequent reporting periods.
 The carrying value of deferred tax assets as of those dates is disclosed in Notes 13 and 24.